enowars/enowars9-service-syncryn1z3/documentation/README.md

 ======================

 ## Flagstores
-There exist two flagstores:
+There exist three flagstores:
+1. User description of clock accessible through Web UI
-1. User description of port secured by HMAC
+2. User description of clock secured by HMAC
-2. User description of port secured by plaintext secret
+3. User description of clock secured by plaintext secret

 ## Vulnerabilities & Exploits